deciduously/music/post.md

 pub const GREETING: &'static str = "Cool Tunes (tm)";
 ```

-The `cfg(test)` directive tells the compiler to only compile the `test` module when running `cargo test` specifically.
-Any code marked with this tag doesn't end up in your compiled binary in either debug or release modes, even though the test runner does use a debug configuration.

-Next, create a new file at `src/test.rs` to hold that module:
+Next, create a new file at `src/test.rs` to hold the test module:

 ```rust
 use super::*;